maxpinas/thesocialclub/client/public/data/brand_the-social-hub.md

 **Representative Quotes:**
 - "The best part of this place is without question the staff — they are amazing.
 Everyone I met was friendly, helpful, and willing to go the extra mile to make your stay better."
 - "From moment we came to reception we were warmly welcomed by Duarte who was absolutely brilliant."
-- "Sehr vriendelijk en behulpzaam personeel" (Very friendly and helpful staff)
+- "Very friendly and helpful staff" (Very friendly and helpful staff)

 ### Service Challenges